vengodelsur/afina/src/network/blocking/README.md

 #### What does "protected" stand for?

-It's something betwwen "public" and "private".
+It's something in between "public" and "private".
 Children have access to the member. [cplusplus.com](http://www.cplusplus.com/forum/beginner/219643/).

 #### What is "atomic"?